 Ways To Claim Benefits –

 - Apply Online: This the fastest and easiest way to claim Unemployment Insurance.
 Establish a username and password to begin your claim.
 Write down your log-in information for future reference.
 Keeping information and paper work handy will help you file within 30 to 45 minutes.

 - File over the Phone: Call IDES at (800) 244-5631 between 8:30 a.m. and 5 p.m., Monday through Friday, except for state holidays.
 Hearing-impaired applicants can call (866) 322-8357.

 - Visit your Local IDES Office: Find the nearest IDES office and submit your claim in-person.
 Expect to wait in line and be sure to bring the required documents.
 Regular office hours are 8:30 AM to 5:00 PM, Monday through Friday, except State holidays.

 Want to know how much you will receive as unemployment benefits?
-Calculate Benefits
+Calculate Illinois UI Benefits

 Got questions?
 Here is our Q&A Section

-Determine you eligibility to receive unemployment benefits in the state of Illinois –> Check Eligibility
+Determine your eligibility to receive unemployment benefits in the state of Illinois –> Check Eligibility